 David H. Stevens (62) joined the Board of Directors in January 2019.Mr.
 Stevens is a 35-year industry veteran with in-depth experience in the real estate finance and mortgage banking industry.
 He began his career as a loan officer in Colorado in 1983 and progressed into branch, regional, divisional, and national management roles in the same company over 16 years.
 He then spent seven years as the Senior Vice President and head of the single-family business at Freddie Mac, and then ran the wholesale lending business nationally as Executive Vice President for Wells Fargo.
 In July of 2006, he accepted a position as President and Chief Operating Officer of the Long & Foster Companies, including the core real estate company and all affiliated businesses of mortgage, settlement services, and insurance.
 Mr. Stevens served in the Obama Administration as Assistant Secretary of Housing and FHA Commissioner, from 2009 until March 31, 2011.
 Mr. Stevens retired as President and CEO of the MBA in Washington D.C. in September 2018, where he had served since May 2011.
-He currently provides advisory services in real estate finance.
+Mr. Stevens serves as a director of Radison Group Inc., a diversified mortgage and real estate services business.
+In addition, he is senior advisor to Mortgage Media and is currently focused on advisory efforts in real estate finance and providing technical and strategic consultation to financial institutions and intermediaries.